Ed and Lorraine Warren: The Conjuring Universe

 The Warrens' case files serve as the basis for The Conjuring Universe series of horror films.

 The 2013 film The Conjuring, directed by James Wan, spotlights a Warren case and stars Patrick Wilson and Vera Farmiga as Ed and Lorraine Warren.
 Its 2014 follow-up, Annabelle, a supernatural psychological horror film directed by John R. Leonetti, is both a prequel to and spin-off of The Conjuring and was inspired by a story of the Annabelle doll.
 It stars Annabelle Wallis, Ward Horton, and Alfre Woodard.
 The Conjuring Universe's next film was 2016's The Conjuring 2, a sequel to The Conjuring, directed by Wan, and with Farmiga and Wilson reprising their roles as Lorraine and Ed, respectively.
 It is based on the Enfield Poltergeist case.
 2017 saw the release of another prequel, Annabelle: Creation, telling the origin story of the Annabelle doll.
 Farmiga and Wilson briefly appeared as Ed and Lorraine in the 2018 spin-off film The Nun, focusing on the character of Valak in its "Demon Nun" form, who was the villain from The Conjuring 2.
-The two reprised their roles again in Annabelle Comes Home, the sequel to Annabelle, and The Conjuring: The Devil Made Me Do It.
+The two reprised their roles again in Annabelle Comes Home, the sequel to Annabelle, and The Conjuring: The Devil Made Me Do It; they also reprised the roles in The Conjuring: Last Rites.